General information about soldering. Solders and fluxes

 Tinning, as a rule, is used in preparing parts for soldering, as well as to protect products from corrosion and oxidation.

-Irregularities on products are removed by grinding with abrasive wheels and skins.
+Irregularities on products are removed by grinding with abrasive wheels and sandpaper.

 Reliable connection of parts of small thickness is possible, as a rule, only by gluing.